gabydesir/travelOp/README.md

 # travelOp
 TravelOp is an app that allows users to post their travel pictures, along with the description, location and recommendation regarding the place.

 ## Inspiration
 There are no apps that are stricly for travel.
 I wanted to create an app that is all about traveling.
-Where users can see the places that others are visiting and what is being said about those locations.
+Where users can manage their travel images.

-Technologies that I will be using are HTML, CSS, Node.js, Express.js, EJS
+Technologies used HTML, CSS, Javascript, Node.js, Express.js, PostgreSQL.

 ## User Stories
+As an user, I can register.
-An user can log in into their account and post their vacation pictures and description about the location.
-The user can categorize their pictures based on location.
-The user can see live tweets from Twitter on their home page.
+As an user, I can log in into my account.
+As an user, I can post my travel pictures and description about the location.
+As an user, I can create, read, update and delete
+As an user, I can see live tweets from a travel magazine CondeNast Traveler.

 ## MVP
 1) Create database